 Every child has a right to receive support from both parents even if the parents are separated or divorced.
-An experienced family law attorney can help you figure out the right amount of financial, medical and emotional support that should be ordered by the court.
+Our child support lawyers can help you figure out the right amount of financial, medical and emotional support that should be ordered by the court.

 In fact, parents are obligated to support their children if they have or reasonably could obtain, the means to do so.
 Maryland law also requires a parent to alter their lifestyle if necessary to enable the parent to meet his or her support obligation.

-Your attorney can help determine factors that might impact the amount of child support that you will be required to pay.
+Your child support lawyers can help determine factors that might impact the amount of support that you will be required to pay.
 In some cases, the court will make deviations and adjustments to the guideline amount.
 The amount you pay can be higher or lower based on these adjustments.

 Child Support Work Sheet Schedules

 After more than 18 years spent representing Maryland clients in family law matters, our attorneys have gathered significant knowledge regarding the guidelines.
 Because every case is different, there is no one solution.
 For your benefit, we include plenty of resources on the Maryland child support guidelines, including: